Optimized Speculative Sampling for GPU Hardware Accelerators: Experiments

-\paragraph{Draft models.} Following~\citet{leviathan2023decoding,chen2023sampling} and \cite{zhou2024distillspec} we either use smaller models of the same series or distilled versions of the target model for drafting.
+\paragraph{Draft models.} Following~\citet{leviathan2023decoding}, \citet{chen2023sampling}, and \citet{zhou2024distillspec} we either use smaller models of the same series or distilled versions of the target model for drafting.
 The draft model family for the ASR task is Distil-Whisper~\citep{gandhi2023distilwhisper}.
 In particular, we use the 166M parameter \texttt{small.en} and the 756M parameter \texttt{distil-large-v2} versions.
 The draft model for Llama2 is Sheared-LLaMA~\citep{xia2024sheared}, a version of Llama2 pruned to 1.3B parameters.
 The draft models corresponding to Qwen and Gemma are the 500M and 2B parameter versions of the same series.
+More details on the draft models are provided in~\Cref{app:draft_models}.

 \paragraph{Implementation details.} We use the implementation of speculative sampling provided by the Transformers library~\citep{wolf2020transformers} (v4.38.2) in conjunction with PyTorch (v2.2.2) as our baseline.
-All models are loaded in FP16 and executed on A100 GPUs with 80GB HBM using the same compute node running CUDA 12.3 and NVIDIA device driver version 545.
+Unless stated otherwise, all models are loaded in FP16 and executed on A100 GPUs with 80GB HBM using the same compute node running CUDA 12.3 and NVIDIA device driver version 545.